-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Also keep in mind these terms and conditions of the Award Accelerator:
+Also, keep in mind these terms and conditions of the Award Accelerator:

 - All miles purchased are nonrefundable.
 A federal excise tax is included in the displayed price for Award Accelerator.